 Statins such as Lipitor or Crestor are used to treat cardiovascular disease and diabetes, what is the difference between Lipitor and Crestor?
-And is one better than the other?
+Is one better than the other?

 How do statins prevent cardiovascular disease?

-Further research investigating the disadvantages and advantages of either medications is needed.
+Further research investigating the disadvantages and advantages of either medication is needed.

 Dosage, Side Effects & Drug Interactions

-For detailed information on dosages, side effects, and drug interaction specific to you, always consult your healthcare provider before making changes to any medication (or supplement) regimen.
+For detailed information on dosages, side effects, and drug interactions specific to you, always consult your healthcare provider before making changes to any medication (or supplement) regimen.

 It is important to speak to your doctor about the effects of medications in relation to food and drug interactions.